evelynh037/evelynh037.github.io/_pages/about.md

 <p><strong>PAN: A World Model for General, Interactable, and Long-Horizon
 World Simulation</strong></p>
-<p>PAN Team, Institute of Foundation Models, as Contributors to the evaluation section</p>
+<p>PAN Team, Institute of Foundation Models, as contributor to the data and evaluation section</p>
 <p><a href="https://arxiv.org/abs/2511.09057" target="_blank"> paper</a></p>
 <p><a href="https://ifm.mbzuai.ac.ae/pan/" target="_blank">Pan World Model Website</a></p>